 Cats use pheromones, or scent hormones, to communicate with other cats.
 Each animal has its own unique pheromones, which can signal different messages to other cats.
-For instance, a cat may rub its cheek against an object and release pheromones to mark its territory.
-Pheromones in cats' urine signal its gender.
+For instance, a cat may rub its cheek against an object and release pheromones to mark its territory and pheromones in cats' urine signal their gender.

 Cat's will also mark their favorite humans with pheromones as well.
 A headbutt or cheek rub from a cat is its way of saying "this human is mine."
 It's a sign of true affection from your feline companion.

-Probably the most well-known animal with a Jacobson's organ other than cats is the common snake, which, of course, is a reptile, not an animal.
+Probably the most well-known animal with a Jacobson's organ other than cats is the common snake, which, of course, is a reptile.